russellaugust/nle-archive/README.md

 # Premiere XML Archiver

-Tool for consolidating media from an XML file.
+Tool for consolidating media from an XML or AAF file.
 Primarily used for archiving a final project or creating a travel hard drive.

 # Example CLI